 1.3.
-Stakeholders affected Category of stakeholder Importance of the problem () National Safety Authorities NSAs have to check the national part of the application for vehicle authorisation.
+Stakeholders affected Category of stakeholder Importance of the problem () National Safety Authorities 2 NSAs have to check the national part of the application for vehicle authorisation.
 However as compliance with national rules is checked by a DeBo, they are not directly concerned by the problem.
 However NSAs might be in charge of the management of national rules, especially keeping them up to date.
 In this context the problem could be relevant for them.
-ERA Although ERA is not involved in the assessment of the national part of the application for vehicle authorisation, ERA is delivering the final authorisation decision.
+12 ERA 2 Although ERA is not involved in the assessment of the national part of the application for vehicle authorisation, ERA is delivering the final authorisation decision.
 For this reason, ERA is concerned by the problem however in a limited way.
 Vehicle Supplier 5 As applicants for vehicle authorisations they have to declare compliance with all applicable national rules.
-RUs 5 If they are applicants for vehicle authorisations - see vehicle suppliers Infrastructure Managers 5 If they are applicants for vehicle authorisations - see vehicle suppliers Note: Other stakeholders not listed in this table like IMs, wagon keepers are not impacted. ) 1=low; 5=high 1.4.
-Evidence and magnitude of the problem assessment (see section 3 problem definition).
-The magnitude of the problem for all EU countries was not quantified but it is estimated to be an impact of hundreds of millions EUR for the European railway sector.
+RUs 5 If they are applicants for vehicle authorisations - see vehicle suppliers Infrastructure Managers 5 If they are applicants for vehicle authorisations - see vehicle suppliers Note: Other stakeholders not listed in this table like IMs, wagon keepers are not impacted. ) 1=low; 5=high magnitude of the authori authorisation process was the evidence of the problem related to the inefficiency of the ithorisation process was analysed in detail in the 4 th RP impact sessment (see section 3 problem definition).
+The magnitude of the problem for all EU countries was not quantified bit is estimated to be an impact of hundreds of millions EUR for the European railway sector.
 1.5.
-Baseline scenario is, where there is disagreement between MS is their justifications/acceptance, are kept in of this TO by the MS. 1.6.
-Subsidiarity and proportionality of article 14 (9) of Directive (EU) 2016/797, onal rules referred to in paragraph 1 shall be examined by the Agency in accordance with the procedures laid down in Articles 25 and 26 of Regulation (EU) 2016/796
+Baseline scenario Ū, es, where there is disagreement between MS g their justifications/acceptance, are kept in of this TO by the MS. 1.6.
+Subsidiarity and proportionality of article 14 (9) of Directive (EU) 2016/797 , ional rules referred to in paragraph 1 shall be examined by the Agency in accordance with the procedures laid down in Articles 25 and 26 of Regulation (EU) 2016/796